 - for filtering the list of files to be displayed, by name (*.*), by size (more/less than Mb/kb/bytes), and/or by date (before/after),

-- for viewing and seeking image files, and
+- for managing and viewing image files, including animated gif files,

 - for searching for files.